edgars133/Pyramid/README.md

 ### Evaluation of the end-point-error

 End-point-error is defined as the test loss between predicted disparity to the ground truth disparity.
-This numeric in the original paper was obtained as 1.09, however, larger values were found during the reproduction study.
+This number in the original paper was obtained as 1.09, however, larger values were found during the reproduction study.
 On 'Monkaa' sample subset the error was as large as 10.

 The large error is also partially due to small dataset used.
 However, there was also an issue reported that finding an error close to 1.09 requires to toggle the corners and without training the model on SceneFlow from scratch, such small error could not be reproduced.
 A larger dataset on driving vehicles is showing an end-point-error of around 6, when tested on SceneFlow pretrained model.